Wall-crossing of universal Brill-Noether classes: Wall--Crossing Formulas

-Our next task is to take the push-forward of Formula~\eqref{mainformula} via the blow-down morphism $p \colon \jphitilde \to \Jb{d}{g,n} (\phi^+)$, to produce an explicit graph formula for the difference of the Brill--Noether classes.
+Our next task is to take the pushforward of Formula~\eqref{mainformula} via the blowdown morphism $p \colon \jphitilde \to \Jb{d}{g,n} (\phi^+)$, to produce an explicit graph formula for the difference of the Brill--Noether classes.
 Recall the notation for the strata $\mathcal{J}_{G,D}$ that was set in the beginning of this section.

 For $V \in V_{\bullet}$, we define the ``close upper edges'' and ``far upper edges'' as

 so there is a decomposition

 For every collection $(g_V)_{V \in V_{\bullet}}$ of nonnegative integers, define the class to equal